MathieuHuot/RAD_Compiler/README.md

 make
 ```

-To run tests and print counter example for all failing test or to run multiple time test.
+To run tests and print counterexamples for all failing tests or to run multiple time tests.
 ```bash
 make test-full
 ```